-Year Name of the award/medal National/ Internaional Number of awards for Sports Number of awards for Cultural Student ID number Name of the student 2018 Taekwondo Championsh ip National 1 0 17BPHS001 J.Abdul Wahid No file uploaded.
+Year Name of the award/medal National/ Internaional Number of awards for Sports Number of awards for Cultural Student ID number Name of the student

+No Data Entered/Not Applicable !!!

+View File

-5.3.2 - Activity of Student Council & presentation of students on academic & presentation bodies/committees of the institution (maximum 500 words)
+5.3.2 - Activity of Student Council & Expresentation of students on academic & Expresentative bodies/committees of the institution (maximum 500 words)

-Our college Student's Union election will be conducted in the presence of the Chief Election Officer(Principal), Returning Officer (Dr.A.P.Muthulakshmi, Controller of Examinations) and Election Coordinator (Dr.N.Rajnikanth, HOD,IT

-Department) at Athena Hall.
+Our college Student's Union election will be conducted in the presence of the Chief Election Officer (Principal), Returning Officer (Dr.A.P.Muthulakshmi, (Controller of Examinations) and Election Coordinator (Dr.N.Rajnikanth, HOD, IT Department) at Athena Hall.
 All departments will depute boy's topper and girl's topper from each class as their department representatives.
 Amidst those representatives, the departments will nominate one representative for the following posts of student's union.
 1. Chairman from III UG (Boy/Girl) 2.
 Vice Chairperson from II PG (Girl) 3.
 Secretary from II UG (Boy/Girl) 4.
 Joint Secretary from I UG/I PG (Boy/Girl) 5.
 Treasurer from II UG (Boy/Girl) On the day of election, all class representatives will assemble in Athena Hall.
-The nominees of the above five posts will do self-canvassing for them, followed by voting.
-The Election Co-coordinator and Returning Officer will count the votes for each nominee category wise in front of few representatives as witness and submit the elected list to Chief Election Officer (Principal).
+The nominees of the above five posts will do self-introduction and request for the vote for them, followed by voting.
+This time the Election was conducted by E-Voting.
+After E-Voting it was checked by Election Coordinator.
+The Election Cocoordinator and Returning Officer will count the votes for each nominee category wise in front of few representatives as witness and submit the elected list to Chief Election Officer (Principal).
 The Chief Election Officer (Principal) will announce the elected members of Student's Union Council.
 The elected members of Student's Union Council will take their charge after Oath taking Ceremony.
 The Student's Union Council takes the responsibility of organizing various events and programmes in the college as per the need.
-The students are part of each and every committee / associations functioning in the institution
+The students are part of each and every committee / associations functioning in the institution.